ray-shani/ray-shani/README.md

 ## About Me 🚀

-I'm a passionate junior developer with experience in javascript and a bit of python.
+I'm a passionate developer with experience in javascript and a bit of python.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: Vanilla Javascript and Python